 Read our full Fitbit Versa 3 review

-The Fitbit Sense is a super advanced watch that can track your stress levels be measuring the conductivity of your skin (basically, changes in conductivity are a sign of adrenal activity, which means stress).
-This data syncs with the Fitbit app, where you can also record your mood and any factors that might have influenced how you're feeling so you can look for patterns.
+The Fitbit Sense is a super advanced watch that can track your stress levels by measuring the conductivity of your skin (basically, changes in conductivity are a sign of adrenal activity, which means stress).
+This data syncs with the Fitbit app, where you can also record your mood and any factors that might have influenced how you feel so you can look for patterns.

-Our only complaint is that the step tracking was a little inconsistent during our testing, recording steps even though we've told the device we're taking part in a cycling activity.
+Our only complaint is that the step tracking was a little inconsistent during our testing, recording steps even though we told the device we were taking part in a cycling activity.
 Otherwise, the Fitbit Sense is a superb watch that's easy to recommend.
-If you're looking for a device that offers similar features in a more compact package, the Fitbit Charge 5 also includes the same stress tracking sensor.
+If you're looking for a device that offers similar features in a more compact package, the Fitbit Charge 5 also includes the same stress-tracking sensor.

 Read our full Fitbit Sense review

 The Fitbit Luxe is the company's smartest, sleekest fitness tracker to date.
 It looks great but doesn't sacrifice features for style.
 It monitors steps, sleep, stress levels, heart rate, respiration, and workouts and also features a blood oxygen saturation sensor.